LaunchCodeEducation/intro-to-professional-web-dev-wiki/Lesson-2-(Conditionals-&-Debugging).md

 # Lesson 2: Conditionals and Debugging

-## In the prep work this week, the students learned:
+## In the prep work for this lesson, the students learned:

 1. The boolean data type and boolean expressions
 1. Logical operators (``>``, ``<``, etc.) and ``==`` vs. ``===``